NOVARNISH

 5. "Accuracy/hallucination issues" - 12%

 Generic output — the #1 complaint at 34% — is the elephant in the room for the entire AI content generation industry in 2026.
 Even best-in-class email marketing tools face this challenge when generating subject lines and body copy.
-High-performing marketers recover an average of 8 hours per week using AI tools, but CFO.com reports that 37% of time saved with AI is lost to rework.
-That nets roughly 5 usable hours per week — meaningful, but a far cry from the "10x productivity" pitch.

 How Should Marketers Use This Data When Choosing AI Tools?